ayyash91/Threat-Intelligence-Card/README.md

 * To download a trojan file to infect the victim device with a malware
-* ransomware the target for financial gain
+* Ransomware the target to get financial gain